skyeBreach/breachly/README.md

 ## Acknowledgements

-A command-line tool for managing tasks and/or tracking time is obviously not a novel or new idea, so it may come as no surprise that BreachTaskOps was inspired by other similar projects.
-We feel it is only right to acknowledge and give credit to these projects, as we know that BreachTaskOps will not suit everyones needs.
+A command-line tool for managing tasks and/or tracking time is obviously not a novel or new idea, so it may come as no surprise that BreachOps-Task was inspired by other similar projects.
+We feel it is only right to acknowledge and give credit to these projects, as we know that BreachOps-Task will not suit everyones needs.

-BreachTaskOps has taken inspiration from the following projects,
+BreachOps-Task has taken inspiration from the following projects,

 - [Taskwarrior][taskwarrior] - A Free and open source command line task manager.
 Flexible, fast, efficient, and unobtrusive.
 - [Taskchampion][taskchampion] - Implements the task storage and synchronization behind Taskwarrior.